-Are you looking for a quick and easy dinner party dessert, or just something to spoil the family with?
-Impress everyone with this really simple boozy Black Forest Trifle recipe with cherries and cream.
+Are you looking for a quick and easy dinner party dessert or something to spoil the family with?
+Impress everyone with this simple boozy Black Forest trifle recipe with cherries and cream.
 Lace it with cherry brandy for the adults or use cherry syrup for the youngsters.
-Trifle isn’t just for Christmas!!!!
+Trifle isn't just for Christmas!!!!

 Black Forest Trifle